 The final option for squats would be the classic weightlifting shoes with a wooden heel.
 The Olympic shoe is made for squatting deep and protects the Achilles tendon by shortening the range of motion.

 In addition, when your shoes have a small heel, the mechanics of the squat change.
 You are much more upright and can easily go deeper.
-A pair of weightlifting shoes will also provide stability since the sole is made out of very thick material.
+A pair of weightlifting shoes will also provide stability since the sole is made out of a very thick material.

-The only downside of using weightlifting shoes is that at the bottom of the squat your knees travel forward a little further.
+The only downside of using weightlifting shoes is that at the bottom of the squat, your knees travel forward a little further.
 This may cause knee pain.

-If you are more a of a high-bar squatter, you can still do your thing in a pair of flat shoes, but experimenting with weightlifting shoes is also a good idea.
-You will be more upright during the movement and there will be less stress on the back and more on the quadriceps.
+If you are more of a high-bar squatter, you can still do your thing in a pair of flat shoes, but experimenting with weightlifting shoes is also a good idea.
+You will be more upright during the movement, and there will be less stress on the back and more on the quadriceps.